Top 10 Things to Do and See in Newport, or (Based on Our Experience)

 This park is popular due to this interesting display of geology.
 It is also a scenic spot to take in the waves along the rocky shoreline.
 Tide pooling is supposed to be best along the north side of the punch bowl.
 In addition, many visitors during migration season are lucky enough to spot gray whales.

-The area is frequented by beach enthusiasts and surfers.
-Keep in mind the winter surf can be unforgiving so do not go in unless you are an experienced swimmer.
+Beach enthusiasts and surfers frequent the area.
+Keep in mind the winter surf can be unforgiving, so do not go in unless you are an experienced swimmer.
 It is free to visit this natural marvel, and it is open for day use year-round.
 Visitors suggest checking the tide tables if you plan to venture onto the beach or into the water.

 5. Yaquina Bay Lighthouse